uOttawaMedtech/rewrite-lrs/README.md

-# Rewrite an Agent's ID in an LRS
+# Rewrite agent information in an LRS

 This utility will modify a learner's identification in an LRS by rewriting statements and state information with new the 'agent' identification (and voiding statements with the old identification).